Montana Earth Science Picture of the Week

 Triple Divide Peak in Glacier National Park

 The peaks shown in the photo are "glacial horns" located in Glacier National Park.
 These pyramid-shaped features are formed as three or more glaciers erode the sides of a single mountain.
 The larger peak in the background is Mt.
-Stimson and the smaller horn near the middle is called Triple Divide Peak.
-Triple Divide Peak was given its name because runoff from each of its three sides drains to a different area.
+Stimson and the smaller horn in the center is called Triple Divide Peak.
+Triple Divide Peak was so-named because runoff from each of its three sides drains to a different watershed.
 (Runoff is melted snow or other forms of precipitation that drain off the land.)
-Melted snow from the southwest slope flows toward the Pacific, runoff from the east slope flows toward the Gulf of Mexico and the north face drains to Canada's Hudson Bay.
+Melted snow from the west slope (left side) flows toward the Gulf of Mexico, runoff from the northeast slope (right) flows toward the Hudson Bay, and the southwest slope (not shown) drains to the Pacific.

-The hikers are near the ridge that separates the Hudson Bay and the Gulf of Mexico.
-Such an area is known as a "divide".
-Divides are higher areas that separate drainage basins.
-The most famous divide of all, "The Continental Divide" (a.k.a. the Great Divide) is also shown in the photo.
+The photo was taken near a ridge separates the Gulf of Mexico and the Hudson Bay watersheds (drainage basins).
+Such areas are known as "divides".
+Divides are higher areas (not always distinct ridges) that separate drainage basins.
+The most famous divide, "The Continental Divide" (a.k.a. the Great Divide), is also shown in the photo.

 Click on the "Hot Link" below for a better look at Triple Divide Peak.
-Also, the March/April issue of Montana Magazine has an article about Triple Divide Peak.
-It includes some great photos.
+Also, here is a more complete account of two hikes to the summit of Triple Divide Peak (including a linn to a photo tour).

 Terms: erode, drainage basin